 “Don’t talk to the police.
 Don’t give statements.
 Call R&H — always first,” he said.
 “An attorney will know better [than you] and will be able to give you a chance for a better case.”

 Hire a Strong Criminal Defense Attorney

 The criminal defense attorneys at Robinson & Henry are former prosecutors and public defenders who understand how the criminal justice system works.
 If you’re up against felony charges, you need a strong criminal defense team.
-Call 303-688-0944 to begin your free case assessment.
+Call 303-688-0944 to begin your case assessment.

 *Past results afford no guarantee of future results; each matter is different and must be judged on its own merits.
 Facts are those of an actual Robinson & Henry litigation case.
 We used a pseudonym for our client.